doublethreedigital/blaze/README.md

 ## Blaze

 Blaze amplifies the search inside the Control Panel - linking you to entries, collections, nav items & documentation.
-It's almost like [Alfred](https://www.alfredapp.com/), but built inside the CP.
+It's almost like [Alfred](https://www.alfredapp.com/), but built inside the CP. [**Watch a short demo video**](https://www.loom.com/share/921195d9d2074811af4ba1179623008b)

 This repository contains the source code for Blaze.
 While Blaze itself is free and doesn't require a license, you can [donate to Duncan](https://duncanmcclean.com/donate), the developer behind it to show your appreciation.